baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 ## Methods
 `pushBack(value: T)` - Adds a new element to the end of the linked list.
 `pushFront(value: T)` - Adds a new element to the beginning of the linked list.
+`popBack()` - Removes and returns the last element from the linked list.
+`popFront()` - Removes and returns the first element from the linked list.
 `insert(value: T, position: number)` - Inserts a new element at the specified position.
 `removeIf(condition: (element: T) => boolean)` - Removes all elements that satisfy the condition.
 `removeAt(position: number)` - Removes the element at the specified position.